 Margaret on the island of Iona, 2023.
 Photo credit: Robert A. Jonas

 The Rev. Dr. Margaret Bullitt-Jonas, Ph.D., is an author, retreat leader, and Episcopal priest.
-In a pioneering ecumenical partnership, she serves as Missioner for Creation Care for the Episcopal Diocese of Western Massachusetts & Southern New England Conference, United Church of Christ, and as Creation Care Advisor for the Episcopal Diocese of Massachusetts.
+In a pioneering ecumenical partnership, until her retirement in 2024 she served as Missioner for Creation Care for the Episcopal Diocese of Western Massachusetts & Southern New England Conference, United Church of Christ, and as Creation Care Advisor for the Episcopal Diocese of Massachusetts.
 A long-time climate activist, she believes that the ecological crisis – from climate change to the extinction of species – calls us to claim our kinship with all creation, to look deeply into our sources of hope, and to work together to build a just and sustainable future.

 This Website is a base camp, giving people a place to rest and reflect, to learn and find encouragement.
 Some viewers may be burned-out activists, looking for spiritual sustenance.
 Some may be seekers, wondering how faith and ecology connect.
 Some may be looking for a bit of insight, a flash of humor, or an idea for what to do next in their ongoing quest to be agents of healing, hope, and justice in the world.
 The planet needs everybody’s gifts and everyone has a part to play.
 Thank you for participating in the great work to protect life on Earth.
 This is an all-hands-on-deck moment, and we’re glad you’re here.
 To contact Margaret: mbj (at) revivingcreation.org.
-If you’d like to support her work as Missioner for Creation Care, please donate here.
+She has retired from diocesan work, but the mission continues!
+If you’d like to support Creation Care ministries in the Diocese of Western Massachusetts, please donate here.

 {+ More about Margaret.}